How To Comply With Laws Regarding Direct Mail Marketing?

 Do Not Mail Service

 The Candian Marketing Association offers a service named “Do Not Mail.”
 Any person or organization that wishes to opt-out of receiving marketing mail can get their addresses registered with the association.
 This service is provided free of cost and enables individuals to be in charge of their incoming mail.
 It helps them avoid receiving unwanted mail.
-Individuals can either opt-out from receiving mail from certain businesses or all businesses.
+Individuals can either opt out of receiving mail from certain businesses or all businesses.

 It is illegal to receive, steal, or obtain someone else’s mail fraudulently.
 Plus, the Canada Post Corporation Act (Sec 48) makes it illegal for someone to intentionally open and read mail that is not addressed to you, except in cases where it is authorized by the actual addressee.